Lenaert Jansz de Graeff

-Lenaert Jansz de Graeff, also Lena(e)rt Jansz Graeff and Leendert de Graeff (Amsterdam, c.
+Lenaert Jansz de Graeff, also Lena(e)rt Jansz Graeff, Leendert de Graeff and Leonhard de Graeff (Amsterdam, c.
 1525 – in Exile, c.
 1578) belonged to the powerful Amsterdam patriciate.
-He was one of the leaders of the Protestant Reformation in Amsterdam, a friend of Henry, Count of Bréderode, the "Grote Geus", and his deputy as vice-general-captain of Amsterdam, and according to a family tradition identified with "Monseigneur de Graeff", a captain of the Sea Beggars during the Capture of Brielle.
+He was one of the leaders of the Protestant Reformation in Amsterdam, a friend of Henry, Count of Bréderode, the "Grote Geus", and his deputy as vice-general-captain of Amsterdam, and according to a family tradition identified with "Monseigneur de Graeff", a privateer and captain of the Sea Beggars during the Capture of Brielle.
 In recent research, Lenaert Jansz de Graeff is described as one of the leaders of the Sea Beggars alongside Admiral William II de la Marck, Lord Lumey and Willem Bloys van Treslong.
 His character was also used in a historical novel about De Grote Geus.

 Biography

 Family

-Lenaert Jansz de Graeff was a member of the patrician family De Graeff and the son of Jan Pietersz Graeff, a wealthy cloth merchant and member of the City government of Amsterdam, and his wife Stein Braseman.
+Lenaert Jansz de Graeff was a member of the patrician family De Graeff, son of Jan Pietersz Graeff, a cloth wholesaler and member of the City government of Amsterdam and his wife Stein Braseman.
 He grew up at the paternal cityhouse De Keyser on Damrak (named after the "Keizerskroon" attached outside the building).
 The family belonged to the Reformed Church, a fact that made Lenaert and his younger brother Dirck Jansz Graeff work in a social-political direction.
 Lenaert was married to Griet Jansdr Duivens.
 The couple had four children: